criticallycode/criticallycode.github.io/index.md

 ##### Javascript Weather App

+A weather app that gets weather based on your current GPS location.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)

 <img src="coffee.jpg" width="300">

 ##### Django Blog App

+A blog app created in Django.
+This app allows the creation and editing of blog posts by users that can create and edit their accounts.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)